Eduardo Cabra: Cabra

-In 2020, Eduardo began his solo music career as CABRA, shining the spotlight on him as a vocalist for the first time.
+In 2020, he began his solo music career as CABRA, shining the spotlight on him as a vocalist for the first time.
 On July 17, 2020, Eduardo releases his first single "La Cabra Jala Pal Monte".
 This single was produced by himself and composed next to Rita Indiana.
 Its release came with an official video which was filmed in Buenos Aires and directed by Nicolás Sedano.
 "La Cabra Jala Pal Monte" was also the first release of his own label, La Casa del Sombrero.
 This song blends electronic sounds with a strong and fresh Latin percussion, creating a hip hop song mixed with his own avant-garde and risky style.
 In the lyrics, he presents himself as a singer and recounts the end of Visitor as the beginning of "Cabra".

 His second single, "La Ventana", was released on September 9, 2020.
-This single was composed during COVID-19 quarantine, and Eduardo goes back to his Cumbia roots.
-He presents different places and experiences that he's been through in which there have also been darkness, as there was during the pandemic.

 On March 2, 2021, he shared his third single, "Gris", through which CABRA gives an interesting twist to his musical concept, introducing us to a new side of introspective lyrics and sound within his repertoire.
 A song with an intense message and deep vibes.
 This video was directed by the visual collaborator of Trending Tropics, Niko Sedano and César Berrios, who do a great job in portraying the attitude of CABRA towards the responsibilities and blame that fall on him.

-Finally, on May 31, 2021, Cabra debuted with his first self-titled EP, which includes "La Cabra Jala Pal Monte", "La Ventana" and "Gris", and comes with three additional songs, "Lingote", "Un Belén" and "Quisiera Ser Un Meme".
+On May 31, 2021, Cabra debuted with his first self-titled EP, which includes "La Cabra Jala Pal Monte", "La Ventana" and "Gris", and comes with three additional songs, "Lingote", "Un Belén" and "Quisiera Ser Un Meme".
 Eduardo collaborates with his daughter Azul in the song "Quisiera Ser Un Meme", which criticizes the need for artists to go viral, drifting away from the artistic purpose of communicating and making art.
-"Lingote" is an outlet against those who take credit or "hang medals" they don't deserve.
-Finally, Cabra pays tribute with "Un Belen" to the "corrillo," those friends and family who left us in recent times.
-From the point of view of us, the ones who stayed.